ariley215/caesar-cipher/README.md

-LAB - Class xx
+# LAB - Class 18

-Project: Project Name Here
+Project: Cryptography - the Caesar Cipher

-Author: Student/Group Name
+Author: Andrea Riley(Thiel)

-Links and Resources
-back-end server url (when applicable) front-end application (when applicable)
+Collaborator: Stephanie Johnson

+## Feature Tasks

+Create an encrypt function that takes in a plain text phrase and a numeric shift.

+- the phrase will then be shifted that many letters. *completed 01-31-2024 3:30PM EST*
+  - E.g. encrypt(‘abc’,1) would return ‘bcd’. = E.g. encrypt(‘abc’, 10) would return ‘klm’.
+- shifts that exceed 26 should wrap around. *completed 01-31-2024 3:30PM EST*
+  - E.g. encrypt(‘abc’,27) would return ‘bcd’.
+- shifts that push a letter out or range should wrap around. *completed 01-31-2024 4:30PM EST*
+  - E.g. encrypt(‘zzz’,1) would return ‘aaa’.
+- Create a decrypt function that takes in encrypted text and numeric shift which will restore the encrypted text back to its original form when correct key is supplied.*completed 01-31-2024 4:30PM EST*
+- Create a crack function that will decode the cipher so that an encrypted message can be transformed into its original state WITHOUT access to the key.*in progess*
+- Devise a method for the computer to determine if code was broken with minimal human guidance.*in progress*

-Setup
+## Setup
-.env requirements (where applicable) i.e.

-PORT - Port Number
-DATABASE_URL - URL to the running Postgres instance/db
-How to initialize/run your application (where applicable) e.g. python main.py
+How to initialize/run your application (where applicable)

-How to use your library (where applicable)
+python caesar_cipher/cipher.py

-Tests
+## Tests

-How do you run tests?
-Any tests of note?
+Run tests: pytest tests/test_ceasar.py

-Describe any tests that you did not complete, skipped, etc
+Describe any tests that you did not complete, skipped, etc:

+The two tests for the crack function are failing